The creation of the Ma-Re Institute

-To establish UCT as an internationally recognized hub of excellence, and a premier higher education institution for multi-disciplinary marine research, teaching and training in Africa and the southern hemisphere.
+At the Ma-Re Institute, our vision is to establish UCT as an internationally recognised hub of excellence, and a premier higher education institution for multi-disciplinary marine research, teaching and training in Africa and the southern hemisphere.

 What does the Ma-Re Institute do?